Dark Matter and Collider Searches in $S_3$-Symmetric 2HDM with Vector Like Leptons: Dark Matter phenomenology

 Having discussed what could be the possible constraints coming from the DM sector, let us illustrate it more in a model specific manner.
 The relic density can be computed as the function of the thermally averaged DM pair annihilation cross-sections.
 Since the lightest neutral VLL $N_1$ in this model is the admixture of $SU(2)$ singlets and doublets, it has couplings with both $W^\pm$ and $Z$-bosons.
 Depending on the mass of DM, the $s$-channel pair annihilation of the DM to $W^+ W^-, ZZ, Zh, hh, f\bar{f}$ mediated by $h, H, A$ and $Z$-boson can occur.
 Besides, $t$-channel annihilation to $ZZ,Zh,hh$ ($W^+ W^-$) via $N_i,~ i=1,2,...,8$ ($E_j^\pm,~ j= 1,2,..,4$) as mediator also contribute to the $ \langle \sigma v \rangle$.

 In Table \ref{table:bp}, we present five representative points BP1, BP2, BP3, BP4 and BP5 with increasing DM mass, which satisfy the relic density constraints as well as the direct and indirect detection bounds.
 Corresponding values of $\sigma_{\rm SI}$, $\sigma_{\rm SD}$ and $\langle \sigma v \rangle$ are also tabulated in the same table.
 Since the DM is Majorana-like, due to the $Z$-mediated process, for all the benchmarks $\sigma_{\rm SI} < \sigma_{\rm SD}$.
+As mentioned earlier, from the minimisation conditions of the scalar potential of the $S_3$-symmetric 2HDM, with $m_{11}^2 = m_{22}^2$ and $m_{12}^2 \neq 0$, $\tan \beta$ is fixed to 1.
+Now $Hf \bar{f}$ and $A f \bar{f}$ ("$f$" is SM fermion) couplings being proportional to $(\cos \beta -\sin \beta)$, vanish at $\tan \beta = 1$ limit.
+Thus $s$-channel annihilations into SM fermions mediated by $H$ or $A$ are absent in this framework.
+The only surviving $s$-channel annihilation to SM fermions is mediated by $h$.
 For the first two points, since $M_{N_1} < M_Z$, the DM pair dominantly annihilate into $W^+ W^-$.
 After crossing the $ZZ$-threshold, the major annihilation occurs to the final state $ZZ$ along with $W^+ W^-$.
 Since the $H, A$-mediated $s$-channel annihilation to $W^+ W^-$ and $ZZ$ are forbidden at alignment limit, $t$-channel annihilation to $W^+ W^-$ and $ZZ$ via $E_i^\pm$ becomes the major contributor.
 Moderate $Z N_i N_j$ couplings (with $ i \neq j$) participating in the annihilation come out to be the main reason behind this dominance.
 To put this in perspective, we list the dominant annihilation modes for the aforementioned five benchmark points in Table \ref{table:bp} too.
 We note that since the {\it alignment limit} is maintained naturally in this model, the $s$-channel $H,A$-mediated processes leading to $W^+ W^-$ and $ZZ$ final state will not contribute to $ \langle \sigma v \rangle$.
 The scattering of DM with the nuclei within the detector material mediated by $Z$ or $h$, gives rise to spin-dependent and spin-independent cross-sections ($\sigma_{\rm SD}$ and $\sigma_{\rm SI}$) respectively, which in turn are constrained from direct detection experiments.
 This forces $h N_1 N_1$ and $Z N_1 N_1$ couplings to be small enough to circumvent the direct detection bound.
+This is merely a choice and the smallness of the aforementioned couplings is achieved by tuning relevant parameters of the model.
 Due to the Majorana nature of the DM, the WIMP-nucleon cross-section is dominated by spin-dependent interactions mediated by $Z$ boson.
 Hence we have to consider the direct detection bound on the $\sigma_{\rm SD}$ coming from the PICO experiment \cite{Amole:2019fdf}.